CodeMonkey-Mike/proud-of-mom-be/README.md

 3. Grant a permission to the specific user.

-In this step, the database only want a specific user able to access with specific permission.
+In this step, the database only wants a user able to access.

 ```
 // Assign permission to the user